 Fox Chase Cancer Center Mentors Host Student "Shadows" For a Day

-PHILADELPHIA (November 22, 1999) -- Students from Frankford High School in Northeast Philadelphia visited Fox Chase Cancer Center as part of the Sixth Annual Shadowing Day.
-A group of ninth-graders "shadowed" their employee mentors through the workday to explore different careers and learn from professional role models.
+PHILADELPHIA (November 15, 2001) - Ten students from Frankford Health Academy in Northeast Philadelphia spent the day at Fox Chase Cancer Center on Nov.
+15th as part of the 4th annual Shadowing Day.
+The 9th graders "shadowed" their employee mentors during the workday to explore different careers and learn from professional role models.

 Thousands of ninth grade students from Philadelphia high schools participated in this citywide event, supported by the School District of Philadelphia, the Greater Philadelphia Chamber of Commerce and One to One-The Greater Philadelphia Mentoring Partnership.
 Students visited all types of businesses including hospitals, nursing homes, law firms, banks and small businesses.

 Fox Chase Cancer Center, one of the nation's first comprehensive cancer centers designated by the National Cancer Institute in 1974, conducts basic and clinical research; programs of prevention, detection and treatment of cancer; and community outreach.
 For more information about Fox Chase activities, visit the Center's web site at www.fccc.edu.